TatsunoriMarumo/myBCIT-Guide/docs/applying-for-upass.md

     !!!Note
         If you have logged in the U-Pass website, this step may be skipped.

-8. Link your Compass Card by entering the 20-digits and [CVN](glossary.md\#cvn) on the back of your Compass Card
+8. Link your Compass Card by entering the 20-digits and [CVN](glossary.md\#cvn) on the back of your Compass Card.

     !!!Note
         This step may be skipped if you have already linked your Compass Card.